PaloAlto/capsman/readme.txt

 * German *by <a href="http://great-solution.de/" rel="nofollow">Carsten Tauber</a>*
 * Italian *by <a href="http://gidibao.net" rel="nofollow">Gianni Diurno</a>*
 * Russian *by <a href="http://www.fatcow.com" rel="nofollow">Marcis Gasuns</a>*
-* POT file for easy <a href="http://wiki.alkivia.org/general/translators">translation to other languages</a> included.
+* POT file for easy translation to other languages included.
+See the <a href="http://wiki.alkivia.org/general/translators">translators page</a> for more information.

 == Installation ==